studio24/security-principles/governance-framework.md

 On a project basis, we identify security and data privacy risks and document these in a risk register.
 Mitigations are put in place and monitored by the Project Manager to ensure we are addressing these.

 We have a set of [secure development principles](secure-development.md) we follow to help ensure good security.
-Security issues that affect projects is peer reviewed by Simon Jones.
+Security issues that affect projects are peer reviewed by Simon Jones.

 Where required, we organise an independent third-party agency to conduct a security penetration test (pen test) on the website before launch.
 This can be repeated on an annual basis or when significant new functionality is introduced.